Spinetail mobula Facts

 Spinetail mobula Distribution, Habitat, and Ecology

-That’s due to the fact that this marvel of Nature developed as native to most of the tropical and sub-tropical waters of eastern Atlantic Ocean and the Indo-Pacific Ocean.
+That’s due to the fact that this marvel of Nature and evolution developed as native to most of the tropical and sub-tropical waters of eastern Atlantic Ocean and the Indo-Pacific Ocean.
 It’s also present in such connected regions as the Gulf of California, in Mexico, in North America.

-The fascinating variety of fish lives in regions quite close to shore, almost to the shoreline, for one.
+The fascinating variety of fish most typically lives in regions quite close to shore, almost to the shoreline, for one.
 Yet it also appears significantly further out to sea, in the vastly deeper areas.
 There, it’s spotted equally as often at great depths and at or near the surface of the ocean.

 Species Sharing Its Range